wiseman-timelord/MWO4_Collection_Helper/README.md

 # MWO4_Helper
+Status: Alpha

+### Description:
-Its a script to fix issues with my mod collection
+Its a script to fix issues with my Oblivion Mod Collection, typically the folder structure is incorrect, because the mods were not created when a Vortex was invented.